-The Year 10 Food technology course is incorporating both practical cooking skills and theory needed to design and prepare meals.
-Students consider social, ethical and sustainability factors that impact on designed solutions, complexity of design, and production processes.
-They outline how design decisions, and/or economic, environmental and social sustainability is influenced by emerging technologies.
+The Year 10 Food Technology course incorporates both practical cooking skills and theory needed to design and prepare meals.
+Students consider social, ethical and sustainability factors that impact the designed solutions, the complexity of design, and production processes.
+They outline how design decisions, and/or economic, environmental and social sustainability, are influenced by emerging technologies.

-Students identify ways to prepare and present foods for healthy eating using processing skills and techniques, applying knowledge of nutrients, principles of food safety, preparation, presentation, preservation, physical and sensory properties and perceptions.
+Students identify ways to prepare and present foods for healthy eating, utilising processing skills and techniques, and apply their knowledge of nutrients, principles of food safety, preparation, presentation, preservation, physical, and sensory properties, as well as perceptions.
 Students examine factors that influence choices when shopping for food, such as advertising and packaging.
 They consider the nutritional information available on food packages to make food choices.
 Students develop skills to work in small teams and plan, prepare and serve simple menus.
-They consider a range of factors that influence choices when planning food to share, special occasions, dietary needs and preparation skills.
+They consider a range of factors that influence their choices when planning food to share, including special occasions, dietary needs, and preparation skills.
 Students will consider various production methods, such as assembly line and batch production, to determine the most efficient way to produce food for large and/or small functions.

-Strands Content Knowledge and Understanding Students prepare and present healthy eating through the skills and knowledge of nutrients and the application of the principles of food safety, preservation, preparation, presentation and sensory perceptions.
-Process and Production Skills Students are able to identify the needs of the client/stakeholder to determine the basis for a solution, create and critique briefs to solutions, investigate components/resources to develop increasingly sophisticated solutions, identifying and considering association constraints.
-Students will apply design thinking, creativity, enterprise skills and innovation to develop, modify and communicate design ideas of increasing sophistication.
+Strands Content Knowledge and Understanding Students prepare and present healthy eating options through the application of skills and knowledge related to nutrients, as well as the principles of food safety, preservation, preparation, presentation, and sensory perception.
+Process and Production Skills Students are able to identify the needs of the client/stakeholder to determine the basis for a solution, create and critique briefs for solutions, investigate components/resources to develop increasingly sophisticated solutions, and identify and consider association constraints.
+Students will apply design thinking, creativity, enterprise skills, and innovation to develop, modify and communicate design ideas of increasing sophistication.

-Progress will be monitored using Technologies specific strands: Knowledge and Understanding - Practical skills and Written Tests Process and production - Healthy Takeaway Meal Task and Food for a fete
+Progress will be monitored using Technologies-specific strands: Knowledge and Understanding - Practical skills and Written Tests Process and production - Healthy Takeaway Meal Task and Food for a Fete

-Homework and study expectation
+Homework and study expectations